FirelightWP/easy-fancybox/readme.txt

 Basically, it is a fancy way of presenting images, movies, portable documents and inline content on your website.
 For example, if you have scaled-down images in your posts which are linked to the original large version, instead of opening them on a blanc page, FancyBox opens those in a smooth overlay.
 Visit [FancyBox](http://fancybox.net/) for more information and examples.

-= Why EASY FancyBox? =

-Instead of bothering you with the HUGE amount of configuration options that FancyBox can handle, this plugin requires almost NO configuration.
-Easy, isn't it? ;)

-If you *do* want configuration options to tweak and fiddle for days, check out some of the other FancyBox plugins available.

 = Which version of FancyBox does this plugin use? =

 The same version as this plugin has.
 I aim to keep close pace to FancyBox upgrades and always move to the latest and greates version.
 Please, let me know if I'm lagging behind and missed an upgrade!